hyweljohnllewellyn/hywelme/_posts/2016-06-11-migrate-a-drupal-6-website-to-a-static-site.md

 > "helps you deploy websites that are faster, easier to maintain, and more secure than a traditional content management system - without losing convenience.”  .

-Another interesting approach is taken by [contentful.com](https://www.contentful.com/), in which they manages the content and integrates using API's to static site generators, from their [static site atricle](https://www.contentful.com/r/knowledgebase/contentful-api-cms-static-site-generators/)
+Another interesting approach is taken by [contentful.com](https://www.contentful.com/), in which they manage the content and integrates using API's to static site generators, from their [static site atricle](https://www.contentful.com/r/knowledgebase/contentful-api-cms-static-site-generators/)

 > "you get the all the benefits of content management features while still being able to embrace the static site generator mantra."